Skip to main content

 Pros:

-• Excellent bass response for the price
+• Excellent bass for the price

 • Reliable Bluetooth 5.3 connection